groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/java/_index.en.md

   downloads: "Downloads"

 code:
-  title: "Merge PDF files in Java"
+  title: "How to convert PDF files in Java"
   more: "More examples"
   more_link: "https://github.com/groupdocs-conversion/GroupDocs.Conversion-for-Java"
   install: |